widgetworks/api-docs/source/includes/_dido.md

-# Data in/Data out
+# DiDo Events

+The Data In/Data Out (DiDo) API.

-__Note:__ all of the events and response events are asynchronous.
+__Note:__ All of the events and sent to the Widget and any events received back are handled asynchronously.
+It is __not__ possible to make a synchronous event/method call to the Widget.

 ## getData